sleepyStick/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 This option is used to validate hosts.
 If present, its value MUST be treated as the `{domainname}` for [DNS validation](#querying-dns) and
 [SRV polling](../polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.md).
 For example, `srvAllowedHostsSuffix=.mydomain.net`.
-Drivers MUST apply the following normalization and validation to the value before
+Drivers MUST apply the following normalization and validation to the value, in this order:
-use:
+1. Any trailing `.` MUST be stripped.
+For example, `srvAllowedHostsSuffix=.mydomain.net.` is treated as `.mydomain.net`.
+2. The value MUST be converted to its A-label (Punycode) form, so that it is comparable against the A-label hostnames returned by DNS.
+3. The value MUST be normalized to lowercase using ASCII case folding.
+4. The resulting value, with any leading `.` removed, MUST NOT be a public suffix, per the algorithm in [Public Suffix List](../public-suffix-list/public-suffix-list.md).

-- If the value does not begin with a `.`, a `.` MUST be automatically prepended.
+5. If the value does not begin with a `.`, a `.` MUST be prepended.
 For example, `srvAllowedHostsSuffix=mydomain.net` is treated as `.mydomain.net`.
-- The value MUST NOT be a public suffix, per the algorithm in (../public-suffix-list/public-suffix-list.md)
-- The value MUST be normalized to lowercase using ASCII case folding before comparison.

 If this option is not present, the `{domainname}` MUST be inferred from the `{hostname}` (as described in [Connection String Format](#connection-string-format)).
 This option MUST only be configurable at the level of a